What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Torosian, Fuji and Sanavi’s office under local anesthesia.
+Torosian, Fuji, Sanavi and Seyedain’s office under local anesthesia.
 Some patients may also request sedative medication in addition.